makinako/OpenFIPS201/README.md

 * The `Options.restrictSingleKey` configuration parameter has been added, which will prevent the applet from allowing the same key to be defined with multiple mechanisms.
 * `GET STATUS` and `GET VERSION` are improved (more additions and improvements will follow in the coming months, but compatibility with the current response bytes will be maintained so don't hard-code length requirements into your code!).
 * Lots of other background changes, code review changes, etc.

-[Discussions](https://github.com/makinako/OpenFIPS201/discussions) has now been enabled, we welcome any feedback you have!